-Family history societies are abuzz with excitement as more and more members are using DNA testing as an additional family history research tool.
+Family history societies are abuzz with excitement as so many members are now using DNA testing as an additional family history research tool.

-Due to technological advances and affordable prices, DNA testing is becoming very widely used by genealogists to confirm traditional research and connect with biological relatives.
+Due to technological advances and affordable prices, DNA testing has become very widely used by genealogists to confirm traditional research and connect with biological relatives.

-CDFHS has a thriving DNA Interest Group, and we welcome anyone who would like to join us at any of our meetings – from complete beginners wanting to know where to start, to experienced testers willing to share their knowledge, success stories, or explore further options.
-We also run a regular Drop-In DNA Clinic offering individual assistance.
+Cairns Family History has a thriving DNA Interest Group, and we welcome anyone who would like to join us at any of our meetings – from complete beginners wanting to know where to start, to experienced testers willing to share their knowledge, success stories, or explore further options.
+We also run a regular Drop-In DNA Clinic offering individual assistance, and we hold an Introduction to DNA testing for Genealogy presentation on a regular basis.

 Introduction to DNA Testing for Genealogy